jonychoi/jonychoi/README.md

-# TO THE INFINITY, AND BEYOND
+# Jonathan Choi

-👋 Hi, I am @JonyChoi, Undergraduate student of Korea University. https://jonychoi.github.io My insight is taking a long term to take a glimpse of the Universal Law, the Truth, and I believe that will be realized by technology and literature.
+👋 Hi, I am @JonyChoi, Undergraduate student of Korea University. https://jonychoi.github.io.

+My insight is taking a long term to take a glimpse of the Universal Law, the Truth, and I believe that will be realized by technology and literature.
 I hope to find that and tell to people someday, for the humanity.

 **I'm passionate at**